easypanel-io/website/docs/04-templates/flarum/index.md

 ## Description

 Flarum is the next-generation forum software that makes online discussion fun.
-It's simple, fast, and free.
+It&#39;s simple, fast, and free.

 ## Instructions